CompSciLauren/dev-docs/docs/Cheat Sheets/Helm.md

 Helm makes it real easy to play around with stuff in kubernetes.

+## Resources

+helm link
+helm documentation link

+## Tips for testing Helm template changes in projects

+Using configmap-nginx for project, an example.

+Prior to making changes to a template, should be able to:
+  * Spin up the k8s pods and have them all running successfully.
+  * Do `helm ls -n project` to see the deployed chart for the project
+  * Run `helm lint helm -n project` (while in top-level of repo)
+  * Run `helm show values helm -n project` (while in top-level of repo)
+  * Able to get sensible results on the website / rails pod from:
+    * /config
+    * /feature-flags/[domain.com].json
+    * /styles
+    * /logo

+Make changes to the template.
+Then do the same commands from above and confirm everything still runs successfully and appears correct.

 ## Tips for messing with Helm to get more experience with it

 If you want to play around with helm to get a better feeling for it,